Gunman kills 2 during Oslo Pride festival; terror suspected | Law-Order

 “He has not given any reason.
 It is too early to conclude whether this is hate crime or terrorism,” Elden said in an email to The Associated Press.

-Upon the advice of police, organisers cancelled a Pride parade that was set for Saturday as the highlight of a weeklong festival.
+Upon the advice of police, organizers canceled a Pride parade that was set for Saturday as the highlight of a weeklong festival.
 Scores of people marched through the capital anyway, waving rainbow flags.

 Police attorney Christian Hatlo said it was too early to say whether the gunman specifically targeted members of the LGBTQ community.